German Museum of Books and Writing

 Nearby Attractions

-While visiting the German Museum of Books and Writing, you may want to explore additional attractions in the vicinity.
-Here are a few nearby places of interest:
+While visiting the German Museum of Books and Writing, take the opportunity to explore some of Leipzig’s nearby attractions:

 Insider Tips